coreruleset/body-decompress-plugin/README.md

 ## License

-Copyright (c) 2021-2022 OWASP ModSecurity Core Rule Set project.
+Copyright (c) 2021-2022 OWASP CRS project.
 All rights reserved.

-The OWASP ModSecurity Core Rule Set and its official plugins are distributed under Apache Software License (ASL) version 2.
+The OWASP CRS and its official plugins are distributed under Apache Software License (ASL) version 2.
 Please see the enclosed LICENSE file for full details.